immich-app/.github/profile/README.md

 ### Welcome to Immich!

-In this repository, you can find a self-hosted solution to backup, view, manage, and share your photos from your phone or your existing galleries.
+This repository contains a high-performance self-hosted solution for backing up, viewing, managing, and sharing photos from your phone or existing galleries.

-Take a look around, and if you need help you can find us on Discord.
+Take a look around, and if you need help, you can find us on Discord.

 <p align="center">
   <br/>